preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/favicon-tenant/index.rst

 Favicon - Tenant settings
 =======================================

 This is functionality to come in Omnia 6.7.
-Here you set a favicon for the whole tenant.
+Here you can set a favicon for the whole tenant.
 This can be overwritten in the settings for a Business Profile.

 .. image:: favicon-tenant.png